irsbugs/cmrt/Simulation Website.md

 ## Summary of Installation Steps

 For the first seven steps below, no details are provided in this document on how to perform these steps.
-Please use a search engine to get help on perfroming these actions.
+Please use a search engine if you need to get help on performing these actions.

 * Download Operating System iso file.
 E.g. `https://ubuntu-mate.org/download/`
 * Copy iso to make a bootable USB drive.